reahl/reahl/reahl-doc/doc/tutorial/styling.rst

 Reahl comes with |Widget|\s.
-You build your own by adding these together to form more complicated |Widget|\s of your own.
+You build your own by adding these together to form more complicated |Widget|\s that add up to a complete user interface.

 Use |Widget|\s from :doc:`the bootstrap package
 <../web/bootstrap/index>` for a styled site.